Core courses

 The overall aim of the Civil Court Practice course is to develop skills in relation to the conduct, funding and resolution of civil disputes by litigation.

-The course is structured around a series of lectures addressing the process of civil litigation in Scotland with particular reference to the sheriff court, covering inter alia:
+The course includes a series of lectures and podcasts addressing the process of civil litigation in Scotland with particular reference to the sheriff court, covering inter alia:

-There are eleven three-hour workshops requiring students to undertake a series of exercises as they work through two case studies.
+There are eleven three-hour workshops requiring students to undertake a series of exercises as they work through a number of case studies.
 The case studies replicate typical civil actions and are intended to allow students to undertake oral and written tasks as the actions progress.

-This course aims to promote commercial awareness, teach and develop the practical legal, tax and commercial aspects relating to the formation, management, administration and operation of private limited companies and alternative choices of business medium.
+This course aims to teach and develop your awareness of the practical legal, tax and commercial aspects relating to the formation, management, administration and operation of private limited companies and other forms of business entities.
+The course aims to encourage students to become commercially aware and to develop the practical skills and confidence needed to be able to advise business clients appropriately.

-The Conveyancing/Commercial Conveyancing course is a key part of the Diploma in Professional Legal Practice at Edinburgh.
-The course covers the fundamental principles and practice of conveyancing: the transfer of legal title to heritable property, both residential and commercial, from one person to another.
+The Conveyancing course is a key part of the Diploma in Professional Legal Practice at Edinburgh.
+The course covers the fundamental principles and practice of both residential and commercial property.

 For many of our students the Criminal Court Practice course is their first introduction to advocacy and through the medium of Scottish summary criminal procedure we aim to give students solid grounding in the basics of oral advocacy.